sd17spring/sd17spring.github.io/_toolboxes/machine-learning.md

 For this toolbox exercise you will learn how to teach your computer to learn!
 Machine learning is a field that sits at the intersection of statistics, data mining, and artificial intelligence.

-Tom Mitchell defines what it means for a computer program to learn in the following way: “A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.”
+Tom Mitchell defines what it means for a computer program to learn in the following way:

+> A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.

 This definition highlights a key difference between machine learning and classical statistical methods.
 That is, machine learning is chiefly concerned